alexpdp7/alexpdp7/programming/so_you_want_to_play_with_functional_programming.md

   When writing Haskell code for learning, you can likely stumble into issues not present in languages that use eager evaluation.

 * Haskell is very strict about purity.
-  To implement programs that have side-effects, such as accessing files, you must use specific language features.
+  To implement programs that have side effects, such as accessing files, you must use specific language features.
   Many articles try to explain those features, because many people have trouble understanding them.

 * Many libraries and tools in the ecosystem take advantage of powerful features enabled by Haskell.